Living in Edinburgh

 Is Edinburgh a good place to live?

-What schools are in Edinburgh?
+What are the schools in Edinburgh like?

-What is the transport like in Edinburgh?
+What is the average house price in Edinburgh?

 Where does this data come from?